astrohart/MFR/MFR.Matchers.Factories/README.md

 ##### Summary

-Looks up a localized string similar to There are no string matcher objects defined for the '{0}' operation type that support the '{1}' matching configuration..
+Looks up a localized string similar to There are no string matcher objects defined for the '{0}' operation type that support the '{1}' matching config..

 <a name='P-MFR-Matchers-Factories-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`